The door clicks shut. You lean against the threshold with the whirlwind of school pick-up, homework, dinner, bath time and bedtime behind you. Whew.

 This experience is universal to parents all around the world.

-Parents like Aboni and Ayitevi in Togo have had many of these conversations as they try to navigate the global food crisis and the impact it has had on their family.
+Parents like Aboni and Ayitevi in Togo have had many of these conversations as they try to navigate severe drought and the impact it has had on their family.

 Let’s listen in…